 1. Go to the SAFE NT website and commence an online application (preferred), or print the application form.

-2. Ensure that you provide your consent within the application for the results of your Ochre card screening to be provided to the Teacher Registration Board:
+2. Ensure that you provide your consent within the application for the results of your Ochre card screening to be provided to the Teacher Registration Board:- In the online application, this can be achieved by ticking “yes” when you reach the field indicated for teachers only; or

-• In the written application, this can be achieved by signing and dating the authorisation section indicated for teachers only.
+- In the written application, this can be achieved by signing and dating the authorisation section indicated for teachers only.

 3. Complete the required fields and attach the relevant documentation specified in the application.